 One of our favourite features is its smart key.
 It can tell you your fuel range, open and close windows and can even help you park.
 It’s impressive and works extremely well, and it’s surprisingly not very gimmicky.
 The iDrive system has also been revamped, and is now much improved to seamlessly connect with your smartphone, as well as benefitting from hand gesture tech, too.
 It can even text your key contacts your ETA using real-time traffic information.

 All 6-Series GTs are extremely well-equipped, with standard specification including LED headlights, a 10-inch touchscreen, wireless smartphone charging, and Apple CarPlay and Android Auto integration.
 The options list is where you can go mad though, although gesture control, a head-up display, soft closing doors and reclining rear seats are what you would want to tick.
-There is so much more you can pick from, but unless you have an unlimited budget, it’s best to keep brochure browsing to a minimum.
+There is so much more you can pick from!

-With prices starting at £46,810, it just undercuts the Audi A7 and Mercedes CLS, although there is little between them at this price point.
+With prices starting at £46,810, it just undercuts the Audi A7 and Mercedes CLS.

 The 6-Series Gran Turismo is a unique proposition and represents a credible alternative to an SUV if you hanker after the space and comfort of them.
-You do need to have a good think about whether you could actually live with its controversial looks, though.
+It definitely appeals to those who want their BMW to be a bit different.